 How to Write a Perfect Independent Contractor Job Posting

-How you attract independent talent with the skills you need differs from how you recruit employees.
+- Attracting independent talent with the skills you need is different from recruiting full-time employees.

-Your approach to job posting must change when seeking an independent contractor versus an employee.
+- Your approach to job postings should be tailored differently when hiring an independent contractor versus an employee.

-Take these 8 steps to write a job posting that will attract independent professionals who fit your needs.
+- Follow these 8 steps to craft a job posting that attracts independent professionals who match your needs.

 If the role is part of a team, reach out to other team members (if possible) to get their input about the role and what would make a contractor a good cultural fit.
 In addition, connect with your HR people, other managers, and anyone else who would be interfacing with the role.